mattdanielbrown/back-to-top/README.md

-# back-to-top
+# Back-To-Top Button
-HTML/jQuery Module That Adds A Persistent Sticky Button That Auto-Scrolls To Top Of Page.
+HTML/jQuery Module That Adds A Persistent Sticky Button To The Bottom Corner Of The Window And Allows User To Auto-Scroll To Top Of The Page.